LisaVuong/me-irl/README.md

 compass watch
 ```

-## Guide
+## Styling
-The sass directory is organized into three main folders:
+The sass directory is organized into four main folders:
-* base - Default styles, sass variables, and helper functions/mixins
+* base - Global defaults, sass variables, and helper mixins
+*	components - Reusable classes for default text, layout, and helper styles
 * partials - Majority of the website's CSS, organized by page and page sections
-* vendor - Other third party code
+* vendor - Other third party CSS